Splat Hair Dye Review

 In all of Splat’s formulas, you’re getting paraben-free, sulfate-free, PPDs-free, and Ammonia-free color that despite what it lacks, certainly doesn’t skimp on vibrancy.

-Splat Semi-Permanent Hair Dye Review
+7 Splat Semi-Permanent Hair Dye Bestsellers

 Splat shades promise high payouts and long-lasting results – up to 4-6 weeks.
 Not sure about a color?
 Use Splat’s Virtual Try On to see your hair transformed before your eyes.

 To see the results shown in your try on, remember you’ll need to bleach your hair first.
-That’s precisely why the brand offers complete kits like the one we’ll start with next in this Splat Hair Dye review.
+That’s precisely why the brand offers complete kits like the one I’ll start with next in this Splat Hair Dye review.

-Splat Original Complete Kit with Bleach and Semi-Permanent Hair Color – Neon Green Review
+Splat Original Complete Kit with Bleach and Semi-Permanent Hair Color – Neon Green